 And this is where risk management comes into play to enhance user access.
 By adding smart risk management services to the access phase, the risk level of every single customer transaction is analysed and a recommendation on the most appropriate authentication method is given.
 This can help mitigate account takeover (ATO) fraud and with risk-based authentication (RBA) you can define continuously adaptive policies based on customer segmentation, customer preferences and use cases.
 These RBA authentication techniques are running silently in the background to provide the best end user experience.

-Let’s have a look at the risk management techniques that can be used to detect fraud attempts when a user accesses and uses their bank account.
+Let’s have a look at the risk management techniques that can be used to recognise your good users:

 Collecting all this information from several different sources and integrating them into your authentication process can be difficult.
 For this purpose, a Policy Manager is needed that can combine all incoming data into one global risk score and decide the next course of action; allow the transaction if the risk is low, challenge with an additional layer of authentication when a risk has been identified, or block if the risk is deemed too high.
 This way the authentication flow can be orchestrated in a flexible and dynamic way, making it harder for fraudsters to predict and plan an attack.
 The step-up challenge can vary depending on which multi-factor authentication options the financial institution has implemented, be it FaceID or fingerprint on mobile, or a dedicated hardware device to generate one-time passwords (OTP).

 Preventing fraud is of course top priority, but equally important is the user convenience you provide by adding risk management.
 The objective is to differentiate between users who pose a risk, and the vast majority that do not.
 The customers who do not pose a risk should have a frictionless experience when accessing their account and not be bothered with unnecessary cumbersome authentication steps.